I stopped buying books a little while ago—it'll be years before I finish the ones I have—but I couldn't resist

 "In France, if such a thing had happened to a dramatist, it would have given his play enormous publicity."

-The only American article excerpted is from The New York Times; below are three of ten paragraphs.
+The New York Times; below are three of ten paragraphs.
 Can you spot which crass American obsession is on display?:

 Oscar Wilde was born in Dublin about forty years ago.
 His father was a skilled surgeon-dentist, frequently called upon by the Queen for professional services.
 But somehow or other he never seemed to accumulate any money.
 He was a man of letters, a skilled statistician, and a man whose experiments in denitistry are still an authority in his profession; but he seemed to lack thrift.
 Oscar Wilde was the first one in the family to develop it, and the success he has achieved as a playwright and man of letters is mainly due to the devotion of his mother.
 She deprived herself of necessities in order that he might be liberally educated.